Blog

 Curry P = implies (Curry P) P

-Using the same equality from right to left, the contracted implication has the right-hand shape implies (Curry P) P, so it yields Curry P.
+Using now the same equality from right to left, applying the contracted implication, this yields Curry P.

 Applying modus ponens to Curry P and the contracted implication gives P. Since P was arbitrary, the combined theory is inconsistent.